HewlettPackard/Docker-SimpliVity/ops/README.md

 ![Solution Architecture][simplivity-ops-simple-architecture]
 **Figure 1.** Solution Architecture

 The Ansible playbooks can be modified to fit your environment and your high availability (HA) needs.
 By default, the Ansible Playbooks will set up a 3 node environment.
 HPE and Docker recommend a minimal starter configuration of 3 physical nodes for running Docker in production.
+This is the minimal configuration that Docker recommends for cluster HA.
 The distribution of the Docker and non-Docker modules over the 3 physical nodes via virtual machines (VMs) is as follows:

 - 3 Docker Universal Control Plane (UCP) VM nodes for HA and cluster management
 - 3 Docker Trusted Registry (DTR) VM nodes for HA of the container registry
 - 3 worker VM nodes for container workloads
-- Docker UCP load balancer VM to ensure access to UCP in the event of a node failure
+- 1 Docker UCP load balancer VM to ensure access to UCP in the event of a node failure
-- Docker DTR load balancer VM to ensure access to DTR in the event of a node failure
+- 1 Docker DTR load balancer VM to ensure access to DTR in the event of a node failure
-- Docker Swarm Worker node VM load balancer
+- 1 Docker Swarm Worker node VM load balancer
-- Logging server VM for central logging
+- 1 Logging server VM for central logging
-- NFS server VM for storage Docker DTR images
+- 1 NFS server VM for storage Docker DTR images

 These nodes are installed on VMs, spread across three SimpliVity servers.
 Each server will consist of: